 When inserting the 10 pin shrouded header into the PCB, make sure to align the notch in the header with the notch indicator that is printed on the PCB.
 This will ensure that your programmer gets hooked up properly.
 Once you have both headers in, carefully flip over your project and solder everything in place.

 Congratulations!
 You’ve completed your very own AVR Programming Interface!
-Keep on reading for a quick start guide on how to use it, or you can check out the user manual for more in-depth details.
+Keep on reading for a quick start guide on how to use it.

 Quick Start Tutorial